sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 ![W B Chart 7_28_2021, 1 38 26 PM](https://user-images.githubusercontent.com/62503047/127309583-4b0ba188-4f7d-43d9-b18a-669bdcf51a8f.png)

+*Figure 2: Training and Validation Loss Curves of Transformer Network for Translation*

 \* We do early stopping at 5,175 because the model starts to overfit.
 The training curves for the models can be viewed above.